ignacio108/bgp-frr-security/README.md

 ## Description

-- The scenary if composed of various AS.
+- The virtual lab if composed of various AS.
 The AS 100 is confederation of the AS with private numeration.

 - ECMP is implemented in the AS 64512 and AS 64516 towards AS 200